abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 ### Helm
 {% asset "deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide/helm.png" style="width: 200px;" alt="Helm logo" %}

 [Helm is Kubernetes's official package manager](https://helm.sh/).
-It lets you install bundled up apps (called Charts) into your own Kubernetes cluster, but can also be useful for organizing your own internal resources.
+It lets you install bundled up apps (called Charts) into your own Kubernetes cluster, but can also be useful for organizing your own project's resources.
 It also comes with templating so if nothing else it can replace the `envsubst` solution we did earlier.

 ### Kubernetes manifest templating

-Speaking of templating, I mentioned in a footnote[^13] that there are many solutions worth investigating.
+Speaking of templating, I mentioned in a footnote[^13] earlier that there are many solutions worth investigating.
 You should try to find one that fits your workflow the best.

 ### Firewalls